-The causes and symptoms of labyrinthitis and vestibular neuritis are similar.
-Often it is impossible to tell whether you have one or other or both of these conditions.
-(However, if hearing is affected in addition to other symptoms listed below, then labyrinthitis is much more likely than vestibular neuritis.
-This is because the labyrinth in the cochlea may also be inflamed which can affect hearing.)
+The causes and symptoms of vestibular neuritis and labyrinthitis are similar.
+It may not be possible to tell whether you have one or other or both of these conditions.
+However, if hearing is affected in addition to other symptoms listed below, then labyrinthitis is the cause.
+This is because inflammation of the labyrinth in the cochlea affects hearing.
+Inflammation of the vestibular nerve does not affect hearing.

-What are the causes of labyrinthitis and vestibular neuritis?
+What are the causes of vestibular neuritis and labyrinthitis?